The Mental Health Units (Use of Force) Act 2018 gives you extra protections around the use of restraint and isolation in a mental health unit.

 - Chemical restraint is “the use of medication which is intended to prevent, restrict or subdue movement of any part of the patient’s body”

 - Isolation is “any seclusion or segregation that is imposed on a patient”.

-Here are some of the important new protections which you will have from 2020, when this new law comes into force:
+Here are some of the important new protections which you will have when this new law comes into force:

 - Your mental health unit must give you information about your rights connected to physical restraint, mechanical restraint, chemical restraint and isolation.
 This must happen as soon as possible after you are first admitted to the mental health unit.
 The senior person connected to your mental health unit (called the ‘responsible person’) must try their best to make sure you have been given this important information, and that you understand it.